 After Joseph Cartwright’s ownership Ludstone Hall has had just five owners, Captain Tudor Owen from 1910, Mr E. H. O. Carpenter from 1933, Mr & Mrs M. H. Rollason from 1939, Mr George Fergason from 1970 and Mr & Mrs K. Smith from 1997 to the present day.

-The principal part of the estate is offered for sale as Lot 1 although the vendors may consider a sale of the Hall with less land.
+The residential core of the estate is offered for sale as Lot 1.

 Ludstone Hall